AdnanAbed/IBM-Assignments/README.md

-Those labs are assignments followed every topic in **Data Analysis with Python**, course provided by IBM as part of **IBM Data Analyst Specializations**
+These labs are assignments that cover every topic in the **Data Analysis with Python** course provided by IBM as part of the **IBM Data Analyst Specialization**.